an-t-pham/inner_witch_frontend/README.md

 ![alt text](./background.png) </br>
  Summary

 A Single Page Application for Tarot Reading.
 Users have 2 options either pick 1 card which will be the card of the day or 5 cards to have a full tarot reading about their past/current situation/challenges/weakness/best outcome.
-This is the frontend of the app.
+This frontend of the app is built with Vanilla JS.

  Installing